 CHAIN OF CUSTODY

-It is important that the creator of the video recording provide chain of custody documentation.
-Chain of custody documentation explains how the evidence was handled.
-This handling would be from the time it was created to the delivery to an investigator.
-Some common questions that are answered in the chain of custody documentation are:
+It is important that the creator of a video recording provide chain of custody documentation.
+Chain of custody documentation explains the handling of evidence from the time of creation to time of disposition.
+Common questions answered in the documentation include:

-Another method we use to investigate the digital integrity is to analyze the chain of custody.
-Specific digital information bout the system that created it strengthens the authenticity of the chain of custody.
+Another method used to investigate digital integrity is chain of custody analysis.
+Specific digital information about the system that created a recording strengthens a chain of custody’s authenticity.
 This assists the expert in gathering information to create any sample recordings needed for the investigation.

 When under oath, the expert witness has sworn to speak accurately and truthfully.
 Much like a deposition, courtroom testimony can be an intense situation for an expert.
 Our experts understand the process of direct and cross examination.
-When we prepare for testimony, we anticipate all questions that will be asked of us during direct and cross examination.
+When we prepare for testimony, we anticipate all questions possibly asked of us during direct and cross examination.
 We understand that our attorney clients will never ask a question that they don’t know the answer to.
-Again, educating the Trier of Fact is important to our experts so that the scientific analysis in a simple way is important to our experts.
+Again, educating the Trier of Fact is important to our experts so that the scientific analysis is understood in a simple, yet compelling manner.

 After 35+ years in business testifying as a forensic video analysis expert, Edward Primeau, our lead forensics expert, has worked with and learned from some of the greatest trial lawyers in the world.
 This experience has strengthened Primeau Forensics’ expert witness performance in the court room.
-We have testified in local, state and Federal courts all over the United States and have extensive experience helping legal teams develop a solid trial strategy.
+We have testified in local, state and federal courts all over the United States and have extensive experience helping legal teams develop a solid trial strategy.
 Click HERE to read what some of them have said.